squteronsquter/install-lemp-on-centos-9-digitalocean/README.md

 passwd
 ```

-## Make note for yourself so that you do not loose or forget your password
+## Make note for yourself so that you do not lose or forget your password
 u: root
 p: <your-secret-password>